richmartin/detox/README.md

 Editing &rarr; Compiling &rarr; Testing &rarr; Running.
 The earlier up that stack we can detect errors, the more efficient our whole development process.
 That's why testing is better than not testing and why strongly (statically) typed languages are better than weakly (or dynamically) typed ones — because they allow compilers and editors to detect errors earlier.
-(It's also why writing server-side code in JS is an extremely bad idea.)
+(It's also why writing server-side code in JS is an extremely bad idea, but… don't get me started.)

 Detox builders follow this principle by ensuring at compile/edit time that all mandatory (non-nullable) fields on a value object are set.
 It does this by having each of the fluent setter methods return a type that does not expose the